barumau/pandunia/suomi/pandunia-suomi.md

 be bum - räjähtää
 be dara - virrata
 be estaci - seisoa (seisahtaa)
+be fatige - väsyä
+be fen - jakautua (hajota)
+be fin - loppua
+be fobi - pelätä
+be gas - kaasuuntua
+be gau - nousta
+be hapu - sopia (passata)
+be harabu - pilaantua (raunioitua)
 be hogo - palaa
+be in - mennä sisään
+be in bum - luhistua (sortua sisään)
+be islam - alistua (antautua)
 be jene - syntyä
+be jin - edetä (edistyä)
 be kai - aueta (avautua)
+be karibu - lähestyä
+be kino - liikkua
+be kite - mennä
 be loka - sijaita
 be mal - kuulua (olla jkn hallussa)
 be mas - ylittää (olla enemmän kuin)